Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Introduction

-\cref{q:poly} a beautiful question, and, if true, a very difficult one.
+\cref{q:poly} is a~beautiful question and, if true, a very difficult one.
 Indeed, $H=P_7$, the 7-vertex path, is a~very simple planar graph for which we currently do not know such a~polynomial-time algorithm.
 A~natural relaxation of~\cref{q:poly} is to only request a~quasipolynomial-time algorithm: \begin{question} Is it true that for every planar graph $H$, \mis can be solved in quasipolynomial time in the class of graphs excluding $H$ as an induced minor? \end{question}

 We know somewhat more about~\cref{q:qpoly}.
 There is a~quasipolynomial-time algorithm for \smis in $C_t$-induced-minor-free graphs~\cite{Gartland21}, building upon the $H=P_t$ case.
-Recently, Bonamy et al.~\cite{Bonamy23} present a~quasipolynomial-time algorithm when $H$ is $tC_3$, i.e., the disjoint union of $t$ triangles.
+Recently, Bonamy et al.~\cite{Bonamy23} presented a~quasipolynomial-time algorithm when $H$ is $tC_3$, i.e., the disjoint union of $t$ triangles.
+(When $K_{1,t}$, the star with $t$ leaves, is further excluded as an induced subgraph, a~polynomial-time algorithm has been obtained~\cite{Ahn25}.)
 See~\cref{tbl:mis-complexity} for a~summary of the introduction.

 Expecting an affirmative solution to \cref{q:poly} or \cref{q:qpoly} may seem optimistic.
-However, as far as precise running time is concerned, we do know that for every planar $H$, \smis is probably not as difficult in $H$-induced-minor-free graphs as it is in general graphs.
+However, regarding precise running time, we do know that for every planar $H$, \smis is probably not as difficult in $H$-induced-minor-free graphs as it is in general graphs.
 Indeed, Korhonen~\cite{Korhonen22} describes a~$2^{O(n/\log^c n)}$-time algorithm, for some constant $c>0$, to solve \smis on $n$-vertex graphs excluding a~fixed planar graph $H$ as an induced minor.
 Assuming the Exponential-Time Hypothesis~\cite{ImpagliazzoP01}, such a running time is impossible in general graphs~\cite{ImpagliazzoPZ01}.